To answer that we need to determine precisely what’s gone wrong with it and why.

 Pretenders

-You might wonder what someone has to gain by pretending to know what’s wrong and how much a repair will cost but that’s simple: business.
-Some folks expect sight-unseen quotes, goodness knows why, and less ethical, and maybe more desperate repairers enable this expectation because it gets them work.
-I operate with a focus on ethics and I don’t need the work, partly because I don’t work like this!
+So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
+Simple: they want/need the business and they’re prepared to guess to secure it.
+Some folks expect sight-unseen quotes and less ethical repairers enable this expectation because it gets them work.
+I operate ethically and I don’t need the work.
+Ironically that’s precisely because I don’t lie to my potential customers!

 I could never have guessed what was wrong with a Krell KSA-100S I repaired a couple of years ago for example.
 I fixed multiple issues only to discover one hidden issue at the very end.
 It’s an interesting read!
 Similarly, an Accuphase E-303 I repaired contained five unrelated faults, none of which could have been guessed because they were so odd.